ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: RESULTS AND DISCUSSION

 \subsection{Data efficiency}

-To evaluate data efficiency, we fix Full Fine-tuning as the adaptation method and vary the labeled stroke data budget $N \in \{1,4,8\}$ training pairs, comparing against the frozen healthy baseline ($N=0$, zero-shot) and training with all available training data ($N=\mathrm{All}$) (\autoref{tab:data_efficiency}).
-Across participants, adaptation produces measurable improvements even with extremely small datasets, and the gains are front-loaded with diminishing returns as $N$ increases.
-The magnitude of the single-sample ($N=1$) improvement is participant-dependent: for the less impaired participant S3, transition accuracy increases sharply and approaches the saturation point reached with larger budgets.
-In contrast, S1 and S2 improve more gradually and continue to benefit from larger budgets.
+To evaluate data efficiency, we vary the labeled stroke data budget $N \in \{1,4,8\}$ and compare the resulting models against the frozen healthy baseline ($N=0$, zero-shot) and training with all available training data ($N=\mathrm{All}$), as shown in \autoref{fig:data_efficiency}.
+Across all participants, healthy-to-stroke adaptation produces improvements even at very low data budgets.
+The improvements are mostly front-loaded with diminishing returns as $N$ increases, especially for LoRA and Full Fine-tuning.
+The magnitude of the single-sample ($N=1$) improvement is participant-dependent: for the less impaired participants S2 and S3, transition accuracy increases sharply and approaches (sometimes surpasses) the performance of full-budget training.
+In contrast, S1's model improves more gradually and continue to benefit from larger budgets.
 Overall, these results indicate that healthy-pretrained adaptation can substantially reduce data burden for some individuals, but that the amount of labeled data required remains heterogeneous across stroke participants.